Chips production line. Frequently asked questions.

 What type of package is preferable for packing chips and snacks and how can they be stored for as long as possible?

-It is recommended to cool the chips / snacks in natural conditions before packing.
-Chips/ snacks are packed in bags made of single or multi-layer films.
+It is recommended to cool the snacks in natural conditions before packing.
+Snacks are packed in bags made of single or multi-layer films.
 Packaging materials must be grease-, water-, steam- and gas-tight.
 The most commonly used materials are single and double layer metallized polypropylene.
 However, the shelf life depends on the correct frying process, on the quality and properties of the packaging materials, as well as on the temperature and humidity in the room.
 The optimum storage temperature for pellet chips is from 0 to 10 ° C with a relative humidity no more than 75%.
 The organoleptic properties of oils change not only during frying, but also during storage of snacks.
 In case of long storage a rancid taste appears, stronger changes cause the bitterness of the product.
 When the temperature is increased (especially above 25 ° C), oxidation processes accelerate and cause deterioration of the oil already in the package.
-To extend the shelf life of your chips, we recommend:
+To extend the shelf life, we recommend:

 - To use only high quality refined deodorized oils containing a small amount of EFA (linoleic and linolenic) and FFA.

 - O avoid oil heating over 200°C and aeration while frying and storage.

 - To clean the oil constantly and to filter the oil periodically (not less one time per day).

 - To ensure a high oil changeability, turnover coefficient (TC) should be at least 2 per day.